rstudio/education.rstudio.com/content/blog/2020-07-17-teaching-the-tidyverse-in-2020-part-3-data-wrangling-and-tidying/index.markdown

 <img src="/blog/2020-07-17-teaching-the-tidyverse-in-2020-part-3-data-wrangling-and-tidying/index_files/figure-html/unnamed-chunk-10-1.png" width="672" />

-If you wanted to get really fancy, you can do direct labelling with the [ggrepel](https://ggrepel.slowkow.com/) package, using the `geom_label_repel()` function.
-Since we only want the third measurement to be labeled, we can filter the data for that measurement and label the points with the `names`s of penguins.
-Let's fix up all the other labels in the plot too while we're at it.
+If you wanted to get really fancy, you can do directly label the lines with the the `geom_label_repel()` function from the [ggrepel](https://ggrepel.slowkow.com/) package.
+Since we only want the third measurement to be labeled, we can filter the data for that measurement and label the points with the `name`s of penguins.
+While we're at it, let's fix up all the other labels in the plot as well.

 ```r